 The "Invisible" Costs: What the Calculator Won't Tell You

 This is the section that brings the most value to your planning.
 A mortgage payment calculator UAE gives you the loan repayment figure.
-It does not give you the “Cost of Ownership.”
+It does not give you the "Cost of Ownership."
+If your calculator says your payment is AED 8,000/month, and you budget exactly AED 8,000, you will run out of money.
+You must manually add these Dubai-specific costs to your plan:1.
+The Upfront Purchase Costs

-Beyond the down payment, you need cash for the “fees.”
-These are not covered by the mortgage; they are out-of-pocket expenses.
+Beyond the down payment, you need cash for the "fees."
+These are not covered by the mortgage; they are out-of-pocket expenses.- Dubai Land Department (DLD) Fee: 4% of the property value + AED 580 admin fee.

 - Trustee Fee: Roughly AED 4,000 + VAT.